 His Store Manager, Elena, noticed an increase in guest complaints about inconsistent coffee quality during Noah's shifts.
-In a quick chat, she mentioned the importance of following coffee preparation standards.
+In a development talk, she explained the importance of following coffee preparation standards.
 Noah acknowledged the feedback but seemed to believe that speed was more important than precision.